Upload new images. The image library for this site will open in a new window.

 Prospective students are not required to audition on a primary instrument.

-Prospective students will be required to interview with the Music Education faculty.
+Prospective students will be required to interview with the Music Education faculty, who will reach out later to schedule with you.

 Contact Music Admissions (email@example.com)